 Now is the time to start preparing and planning your Black Friday Cyber Monday email marketing strategies and scheduling those critical emails well ahead of time: countdown to sales, last-day/hour reminders, teasers, and loyal customer VIP promotions.

 Bonus Content: 9 Winning eCommerce Email Campaigns You Should Borrow Today!

 24. Created Your Holiday Marketing Strategy?

-Once you know the platforms you will be marketing to/with, you should create a full marketing strategy that includes your planned blog posts, PPC campaigns, promotions (which we will discuss further down), ads and more.
-Scheduling as much as you can beforehand will ensure you are freeing up time to deal with marketing changes, increased sales and fulfillment issues that may come up as the sale day nears.
+Once you know the platforms you will be marketing to/with, you should create a full marketing strategy that includes your planned blog posts, PPC campaigns, promotions (which we will discuss further down), ads, and more.
+Scheduling as much as you can beforehand ensures you are freeing up time to deal with marketing changes, increased sales, and fulfillment issues that may come up as the sale day nears.